tahuh/tnclone/reference_mapping/README.md

 Put all reference sequence related files (.fa , .fa.dict, .fa.xxx) in this directory

 Then execute with reference mapping engine workflow as decribed in manual.

+The resulting VCF files are also uploaded in this repository in VCF file extension